Wheelmap.org: Tagging

 Places that have not yet been rated on their wheelchair accessibility are marked gray.
 They can be marked quickly and easily by anyone, without prior registration.
 Registered users can add photos or comments with further details about the wheelchair accessibility of a place Registered users can add images to a location and write a comment with further details about the wheelchair accessibility of the place.

 Wheelmap.org focuses on the relevant accessibility information and is not limited to wheelchair specific locations, such as therapy centers or toilets.
-Instead, wheelchair users should be include in everyday life, focusing on public places of daily life including cafes, clubs, theaters, and basic public services, including public transportation, government offices and banks.
+Instead, wheelchair users should be included in everyday life, focusing on public places of daily life including cafes, clubs, theaters, and basic public services, including public transportation, government offices and banks.
 Similar to Wikipedia, the user enters the information such that everyone helps to grow this tool from the bottom up.